7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

      1:09:05

-I used a field Width of 2; nothing for the Precision because I don't think it applies to integers; 0 for the padding; and `w` for the Control character, giving me:
+I used a field Width of 2; nothing for the Precision because I don't think that it applies to integers; 0 for the padding; and `w` for the Control character, giving me:

     ~2..0w

-If you don't use a formatting sequence like that, and the time has single digits in it, you will get output like this:
+If you don't use a formating sequence like that, and the time has single digits in it, you will get output like this:

  1:9:5

- You can test that out by doing this:
+ You can test see that by doing this:
  ```C
  my_date_string() ->
     %{Y, Mon, D} = date(),